LukeLabrie/msrDynamics/docs/index.rst

 ``msrDynamics`` is an object-oriented API for constructing and solving reduced order thermal hydraulic systems, written with emulation of Simulink-style solvers for molten salt reactor (MSR) systems in mind (e.g. `Singh et al <https://www.sciencedirect.com/science/article/pii/S030645491730381X>`_), but can be extended to other fission and/or thermal hydraulic systems.
-The goal of this package is to streamline the implemetation of such nodal models for more complex systems, where direct handling of the equations can become cumbersome.
+The goal of this package is to streamline the implementation of such nodal models for more complex systems, where direct handling of the equations can become cumbersome.

 Theory & Background
 ===================